-Having now secured his rear by the treaty with Sardinia.
-Compare lost no time in pursuing the discomfited remains .
-De online's army, which had retired behind the Po in the the of covering the Milanese territory.
-He defeated them " Pombio on the 7th and 8th of May; then advancing towards Milan, he effected, on the 10th of May, what he him-...
-I millar with carnage, ever afterwards styled "the rable passage of the bridge of Lodi," and, on the 15th, he made his triumphal entry into the capital of Lombardy.
-Beaulier threw twenty battalions of his best troops into Mantila, took up a defensive position along the line of the Manage; but being driven thence with loss, retired into the Tyrol.
-The French laid siege to Mantua, the bulwark of An trian Italy.
-Wurmser was despatched from the Rhme with 30,000 Austrians for its relief; but instead of ciy moing with his whole force, he divided it into two columns, when marked by different routes.
-They were beaten c: Bonaparte in detail.
-Quasdanowich, Wurmser's second us command, was compelled to fall back towards the moun-.
-He himself entered Mantua on the 1st of August, the Free h having suddenly raised the siege; and everything so med to promise him an easy victory over the retiring remains of the one my.
-Nevertheless, he sustained a double defeat ...
-Limito and Cottiglione (Aug.
+Having now secured his rear by the treaty with Sardinia, Bonaparte lost no time in pursuing the discomfited remains of Beaulieu's army, which had retired behind the Po in the hope of covering the Milanese territory.
+He defeated them at Pombio on the 7th and 8th of May; then advancing towards Milan, he effected, on the 10th of May, what he himself, so familiar with carnage, ever afterwards styled "the terrible passage of the bridge of Lodi," and, on the 15th, he made his triumphal entry into the capital of Lombardy.
+Beaulieu threw twenty battalions of his best troops into Mantua, took up a defensive position along the line of the Mincio; but being driven thence with loss, retired into the Tyrol.
+The French laid siege to Mantua, the bulwark of Wurmser was despatched from the Austrian Italy.
+Rhine with 30,000 Austrians for its relief; but instead of advancing with his whole force, he divided it into two columns, which marched by different routes.
+They were beaten by Bonaparte in detail.
+Quasdanowich, Wurmser's second in command, was compelled to fall back towards the moun-He himself entered Mantua on the 1st of August, the French having suddenly raised the siege; and everything seemed to promise him an easy victory over the retiring remains of the enemy.
+Nevertheless, he sustained a double defeat at Lonato and Castiglione (Aug.
 3rd), and being again beaten at Medola (Aug.
 5th), was forced to seek shelter in the Tyrol.
 Having there received reinforcements, he again advanced in divided columns, one of which, led by Davidovich, was defeated at Roverdo, and the other, under Wurmser himself, near Bassano.
 Escaping thence with 16,000 men, he shut himself up in Mantua.
 Meanwhile the Austrians were collecting another army of 40,000 men under Alvinzi, whilst the corps of Davidovich was raised to 18,000.
 Bonaparte's forces amounted, altogether, to but 42,000 men, 12,000 of whom, under Vaubois, were defeated on the Lavis (Nov.
-1st). with the loss of one-third of their number.
+1st), with the loss of one-third of their number.
 Bonaparte's position was now become perilous; he himself was defeated (Nov.
 11th) at Caldiero, and finding that position too strong to be carried by an attack in front, he resolved to assail it in flank by the village of Arcola.
 Two desperate actions were fought there on the 15th and 17th of November, in the second of which Alvinzi was defeated.
-He retired to Vicenza: Davidovich, also, was forced to retreat to the Tyrol, and Mantua was reduced to the last extremity from want of provisions.
-Alvinzi, again reinforced, returned to its aid, but suffered a fearful defeat at Rivoli, on the 14th of January, 1797; and another Austrian force, under Provera. was compelled to lay down its arms.
+He retired to Vicenza; Davidovich, also, was forced to retreat to the Tyrol, and Mantua was reduced to the last extremity from want of provisions.
+Alvinzi, again reinforced, returned to its aid, but suffered a fearful defeat at Rivoli, on the 14th of January, 1797; and another Austrian force, under Provera, was compelled to lay down its arms.
 Mantua capitulated on the 28th of January, and the French were undisputed masters of Italy.